Waiting to start your teacher training

 Attempt some GCSE and A-level physics exam questions from a range of exam boards to see where you need to brush up.

 Put together a portfolio as a way of auditing your knowledge.
 Start by picking an A-level and a GCSE spec and the National Curriculum and track your progression.
 Record your confidence in your own knowledge and understanding.
 Then think about your confidence to teach it.
 You’ll begin to notice that these are two different things…

-Have a go at performing the experiments and explaining them to friends, relatives etc. Even try videoing yourself, watch them back and perform a self-critique.
+Have a go at performing the experiments and explaining them to friends and relatives.
+Even try videoing yourself, then watch them back and perform a self-critique.

 Classroom resources for different age groups

 If you have the time, familiarise yourself with these resources before you begin planning lessons; you’ll find them really easy to use later on.

 Learning to teach physics is a process which extends beyond the initial year of teacher training.
 During your first few years in the classroom there may be times when you need extra help and support.
 This could be because you’re struggling to teach a particular topic or you could do with someone outside your school to talk to.

 Strong support networks can make a big difference to how your teaching develops, especially after the support from your training year tails off.
 Start building the help and support networks now that will see you through the early years and beyond.

 TalkPhysics The IOP’s online teacher discussion forum offers a place for teachers to share resources, ask for advice, share their experiences and meet other teachers.

 Physics Teacher Network Our Teacher Network offers free CPD, support and advice to teachers of physics in the UK and Ireland.